IMCES Usage Guide

 EMU Processes

-• For EMU usage, every active user has to first register her-/himself at the IMCES using this form.
+• For EMU usage, every active user has to first register her-/himself at the IMCES using the Registration form you find in out Downloads section.

 • Different from the LMU the EMU also requests to register every single project for which EMU services are requested.
 For that, the EMU provides individual project numbers to keep track of a) the registered people, b) the final image results, c) the processed samples and d) the BSL2 work.
 So please contact us before applying for a new project to receive an individual project number.
 In case of just adding people to an already registered project, please use the project number provided initially by the EMU.

 • As a non-assisted user you are free to temporarily store your image data on our acquisition computers.
 However, we ask you to transfer this picture material as soon as possible to your own storage destinations.
 All image data on the acquisition computers are not mirrored and therefore cannot be regarded as safely stored.
-For transfer to your own computers we offer our sciebo project cloud.
-Just contact us for details.
-After 1 month we expect your data to be transfered to a safe destination so that it can be deleted without further notice.
+For transfer to your own computers we offer our Sciebo project cloud.
+Contact us for details.
+After 1 month we expect your data to be transferred to a safe destination so that it can be deleted without further notice.

 • If you would like to use full (=assisted) services of the EMU, such as processing samples for EM analyses, we first of all ask you to contact us with your experimental ides and plans as early as possible to clarify details and appointments.
 Usually, the IMCES staff and machinery is fully booked, weeks in advance.

-• On the day of sample delivery for assisted services we ask you to parallely submit our "Sample Declaration Form" which can be found here.
-Just the combination of individual project number and the information of the sample declaration form allows us to safely store the final data and also the processed samples, which are usually stable for several years if subsequent analyses might arise.
+• On the day of sample delivery for assisted services we ask you to submit our "Sample Declaration Form" in parallel, which can be found in the Downloads section.
+Only the combination of individual project number and the information of the sample declaration form allows us to safely store the final data and the processed samples, which are usually stable for several years if subsequent analyses might arise.

 • For EM image acquisition we usually ask our assisted users to join the session in front of the EM as this is in our opinion the most efficient way of capturing specific image material.